Estimating shots and variance on noisy quantum circuits: Single Qubit Experiments

-State Preparation And Measurement (SPAM) errors arise either during the preparation of the qubit or during measurement.
+State Preparation And Measurement (SPAM) errors arise either during the preparation of the qubit or during a measurement on it.
 IBM's current noise simulators only allow us to simulate readout errors.
-For now, we \textbf{assume} are negligible.
-Readout errors are made up of components: $p_{0 \rightarrow 1}$ and $p_{1 \rightarrow 0}$, the probability of a `0' being read as a `1' and the reverse respectively.
+For now, we \textbf{assume} they are negligible.
+Readout errors are made up of components: $p_{0 \rightarrow 1}$ and $p_{1 \rightarrow 0}$, the probability of a `0' being read as a `1' and the reverse, respectively.
 We write the modified expectation as,

-This implies, that when plotted with asymmetric readout error ($p_{0 \rightarrow 1} \ne p_{1 \rightarrow 0}$) we should see a shift in net expectation value.
+This implies that when plotted with asymmetric readout error ($p_{0 \rightarrow 1} \ne p_{1 \rightarrow 0}$), we should see a shift in net expectation value.
 We have plotted the results for three cases:

 \begin{itemize} \item Symmetric readout errors on IBM Qiskit noisy simulator: $(0, 0)$ \item Symmetric readout errors on an independent noisy simulator presented in \cite{CERN_SIM}: $(0.33, 0.33)$ \item Asymmetric readout errors on IBM Qiskit noisy simulator: $(0.33, 0.5)$ \end{itemize}